Youniwemi/StringTemplate/README.md

 ```

 ## Where is it used
-I use StringTemplate in [DomainSpecificQuery](https://github.com/comperio/DomainSpecificQuery)
+I use StringTemplate in [Instareza](https://www.instareza.com), a booking system for activities, as well as in [Mail Control](https://www.wpmailcontrol.com) for its newsletter upcoming feature.
-to implement the `Lucene\TemplateExpression` class.

 ## Install